umitproject/network-scanner/share/doc/umit/src/comparing_results.rst

 The Text Diff Mode
 ------------------

-If you're an old Umit user, you won't be surprised with the text mode.
+If you're an old Umit Network Scanner user, you won't be surprised with the text mode.
 But maybe, if you are a new user, you will probably be questionning why there is a *"Text mode"*, if you've got the *"Compare mode"*, that is easier to read and understand.
 Here goes the answer: The *"Text mode"* is the first comparison mode, and it's quite useful in some situations.
 If you simply